 What Does Laughing Gas Do

 When laughing gas is inhaled alone it can cause euphoric effects.
 When administered as a mixture with oxygen, it puts the patient in conscious sedation.
 Laughing gas is not intended to put a dental patient into sleep.

-The mixture of Laughing gas with oxygen (Nitrous Oxide/Oxygen mixture) has sedative properties.
+The mixture of Laughing gas with oxygen (Laughing gas/Oxygen mixture) has sedative properties.
 The mixture is inhaled normally through a nose mask.
 When a safe and controlled amount of the mixture is inhaled, patients can feel relaxed and sedated.
 After breathing the gas, within a few minutes, you may feel heaviness or tingling in your legs and arms.
 You may also feel light-headed.
-Eventually you should feel calm and comfortable.
+Eventually, you should feel calm and comfortable.

 Can You Still Feel Pain with Laughing Gas?